Vrushall/Neural-Network-Simulation/README.md

 - A static network is displayed on launch with interactive sliders for iterations (training steps) and alpha (learning rate), along with buttons for start and reset
 - The neural network starts training after the user clicks Start on the screen
 - During training, the connections (weights) are visualised as lines whose thickness and colour change based on magnitude and sign and Neurons glow with blue intensity to reflect their activation values
-- After training, the final accuracy is calculated and displayed on-screen and users can reset the model and start over with new settings.
+- After training, the final accuracy is calculated and displayed on-screen and users can reset the model and start over with new settings